AdB9/COFFEE_LANGGRAPH_REPO/README.md

-# Alpha Seeker - WebSearch Agent
+# Alpha Seeker

 A multi-agent LangGraph system for discovering alpha indicators through automated research.
-This project follows the same architecture patterns as the `lang_graph` reference implementation but focuses on building a simple, effective websearch agent as the foundation.

 ## 🎯 Project Vision

-Alpha Seeker is designed to enhance time series forecasting models by automatically discovering new, high-impact features called "alpha indicators."
+Alpha Seeker is designed to enhance time series forecasting models by automatically discovering new, high-impact features called "alpha indicators" for the commodity market.
 The system identifies periods of poor model performance and conducts automated research to understand potential causes.

 ## 🏗️ Architecture